5 Key Trends for Business Analytics in 2016

 Businesses have been slightly fearful of moving to the cloud.
 Data is such a commodity for companies and an area of insecurity for customers that maintaining its security is paramount.
 In the past, this has been a reason to hold the cloud at arm's length.

 Better understanding and improved best practice cloud strategy means that data secured in the cloud is no less secure than privately hosted data when the correct controls are in place.
 With solutions such as Tableau building their cloud analytics offering and the cloud's security story getting stronger as its user base grows, it will give businesses more incentives to make the leap.
-The next question for organisations will be how to prepare from an infrastructure, data and security perspective for that leap.
+The next question for organizations will be how to prepare from an infrastructure, data and security perspective for that leap.

 In the next few weeks we will be exploring each of these trends in more depth.
 What trends are affecting your business and its approach to analytics?
 Join the discussion below.